dariober/ASCIIGenome/docs/commandHelp.rst

 These options are relevant only for generic tabular files.
 Indexes are 1-based (i.e. first column has index 1):

-* :code:`-c int|name` Column index or name of chromosome
+* :code:`-c int` Column index of chromosome

-* :code:`-s int|name` Column index or name of start position
+* :code:`-s int` Column index of start position

-* :code:`-e int|name` Column index or name of end position (if unset, assume features are 1 bp long)
+* :code:`-e int` Column index of end position (if unset, assume features are 1 bp long)

-* :code:`-score int|name` Column index or name of score to plot (if unset, assume features are intervals, not quantitative)
+* :code:`-score int` Column index of score to plot (if unset, assume features are intervals, not quantitative)

 * :code:`-z` Start position is zero-based (like bed files)

+* :code:`-sep char` Column character separator.
+Auto-detected if unset

-* :code:`-n int` Skip these many lines before reading data
+* :code:`-n int` Skip these many lines before reading data.
+Auto-detected if unset.

 * :code:`-m char` Comment characters: Skip lines starting with this character

-* :code:`-sep char` Column separator character.
-Autodetected if unset

 Examples::